Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Practical issues and examples

 The Shapley effects are estimated by using the metamodel predictor instead of ATHENA2D (Section \ref{sec:MM}).
 Due to the input dimension ($d=11$), the random permutation method is used with $m=10^4$, $N_i=3$, $N_o=1$ and $N_v=10^4$.
 The cost is then $3\times {10}^5$ in terms of required metamodel evaluations.
 It would be prohibitive with the ``true'' computer code ATHENA2D, but it is feasible by using the metamodel predictor.
 Figure \ref{fig:CNDUS} gives the Shapley effects of the elasticity coefficients ($C_{11}$, $C_{13}$, $C_{33}$, $C_{55}$) and orientations ($Or_1$, $Or_2$, $Or_3$, $Or_4$, $Or_5$, $Or_6$, $Or_7$).
 The lengths of the $95\%$-confidence interval (see Section \ref{sec:direct}) are approximately equal to $4\%$, which is sufficient to provide a reliable interpretation.
 Note that the negative values of some Shapley effects are due to the central limit theorem approximation.

 By visualizing the Shapley effects, we can propose a discrimination in four groups of inputs according to their degree of influence (note that such discrimination is questionable due to the residual uncertainties on Shapley effects): \begin{itemize} \item $Or_1$ and $Or_3$ whose effects are larger than $20\%$, \item $Or_2$ whose effect is $11\%$, \item $C_{11}$, $Or_4$, $Or_5$, $Or_6$ and $Or_7$ whose effects range between $6\%$ and $8\%$, \item $C_{33}$, $C_{55}$ and $C_{13}$ whose effects are smaller than $3\%$.
-The FF setting could be addressed with the inputs in this group. \end{itemize} To be convinced by this FF setting, the variance of the metamodel output when ($C_{33}$,$C_{55}$,$C_{13}$) are fixed is compared with the variance of the metamodel output when all the inputs vary.
-The variance with all inputs is $3.774\times 10^{-22}$ and the variance with the three fixed inputs is $3.572\times 10^{-22}$.
+The FF setting could be addressed with the inputs in this group. \end{itemize} To be convinced by this FF setting, the variance of the metamodel output when ($C_{33}$,$C_{55}$,$C_{13}$) are fixed is compared with the variance of the metamodel output when all the inputs vary. { These three inputs have been fixed to their mean values (note that they are independent of each other and independent of other inputs).} The variance with all inputs is $3.774\times 10^{-22}$ and the variance with the three fixed inputs is $3.572\times 10^{-22}$.
 As expected, the decrease of $5.3\%$ corresponds approximately to the sum of the Shapley effects of $C_{33}$, $C_{55}$ and $C_{13}$ (approximately $6\%$).

 In the study of \cite{rupbla14} which did not take into account the correlation, $C_{33}$ and $Or_4$ have been identified as influential inputs (effects larger than $9\%$).
 This result shows the importance of taking into account the dependence structure between inputs and the usefulness of the Shapley effects for FF setting in this case.
 If we compare the (normalized) total Sobol' indices of \cite{rupbla14} and the Shapley effects of our study, taking into account the correlation has led to: \begin{itemize} \item an increase in sensitivity indices for $Or_1$, $Or_2$ and $Or_3$, \item a decrease in sensitivity indices for $Or_7$ , \item similar sensitivity indices for $Or_4$, $Or_5$ and $Or_6$. \end{itemize} By looking at the input correlation matrix (Eq. (\ref{eq:Sigma})), we remark that we can distinguish two groups of inputs as a function of their correlation degrees: $(Or_1,Or_2,Or_3,Or_4)$ and $(Or_5,Or_6,Or_7)$.
 We observe the homogeneity of the correlation structure effects: the inputs inside the first group correspond to an increase (or a stability) in sensitivity indices whereas the inputs inside the second group correspond to a decrease (or a stability) in sensitivity indices.